 The Basic Multi-link element in the ST preparation response shall be processed by the non-AP MLD according to the procedures defined in 35.3.6.4 (Link reconfiguration to the setup links).

+[M#348] If a per-AP MLD PTK is used, the non-AP MLD shall derive a new PTK with the target AP MLD as described in 37.9.5.3.

 [M#337](#514)The non-AP MLD shall be in power save mode for all the setup links with the target AP MLD as specified in 35.3.6.4 (Link reconfiguration to the setup links).

 [M#335] (#515) The non-AP MLD may initiate the SMD BSS transition execution procedure by sending an ST execution request requesting SMD BSS transition to the same target AP MLD within the timeout value, either via the current AP MLD (see 37.9.6 (SMD BSS transition execution procedure via the current AP MLD)) or via the target AP MLD (see 37.9.7 (SMD BSS transition execution procedure via the target AP MLD)).

 NOTE – The DS mapping update operation is not performed during the ST preparation procedure.

+Per-AP MLD PTK derivation [M#356]

+When a new PTK is generated, a new KCK, KEK, TK, and KDK are also generated.

 SMD BSS transition execution procedure via the current AP MLD